[Websites] [Notes] [Practice problems] [Projects] [Crossword puzzles]

 Planck quantities: based on Prof. Xiaoyan Shi's first Modern Physics lecture at UTD.

-Radiation force: notes on how this force arises in mechanics, acoustics, and electrodynamics.
+Radiation force: notes on how this force arises for waves on a string and acoustic waves

 Thoughts on the 1D linear wave equation: thoughts from the first week of grad school.
 It turns out that d'Alembert, Euler, Bernoulli, and others had contentiously debated these very issues 250 years ago!

 Virial theorem for a string: the virial theorem is relates the average kinetic energy of a system to its virial.
-In Acoustics I, we arrived at a special case of the theorem that showed that the kinetic and potential energies are equal for progressive waves on a string.
-I derive and apply the virial theorem to show the more general result.
+In Acoustics I, we showed that the kinetic and potential energy densities are equal for progressive waves on a string (as well as for shallow water waves and acoustic waves in 1D).
+In these notes, the virial theorem is derived and used to show that the total kinetic and potential energies of a string of finite length are equal.

 Acoustics I practice problem: an entertaining practice problem I wrote while studying for my Acoustics I midterm exam.
 It involves a "Gaussian comb" pressure-amplitude profile. [solution].